 Welcome to Hawaii!
 It’s always good to know the symbols of the state you visit.
 Best to start with the big 5 Hawaii state symbols, the state flower, the state bird, the state nickname, the motto, and the little state fish with the big name.
 Once you know these you’re on your way to being a real local.

 You can already guess other Hawaii symbols like the state sport, surfing, and the state musical instrument, the ukulele (pronounced “oo”-ku-lay’-lee” not “you”-ku-lay’-lee).
 Take a wild guess at the state dance, you’re right, it’s Hula.
+State beverage?
+Not coffee, though Hawaiian coffee is highly prized.
+It’s awa – a beverage brewed from the roots of the kava plant (Piper methysticum).

 You don’t really have to remember the state insect, which is the Kamehameha Butterfly or the state microbe, a wiggly one-celled thing with a long Latin name.
 But it’s good to know the state bird, flower, fish, and the nicknames.
 Let us begin.